alexismenanieves/Tetris_Project/README.md

 arch -arm64 brew install cmake
 ```

-- In the terminal, download the source code on a folder called "build", go to
+- In the terminal, download the SFML source code on a folder called "build", go
-the folder and use cmake to compile and build the libraries [1] for the M1 chip
+to the folder [2] and use cmake to compile and build the libraries for the M1
-[2]
+chip [3]
 ```
 git clone https://github.com/SFML/SFML.git
 mkdir build